 The National Performance Framework (NPF) website contains all 11 National Outcomes.

 Part 2: Community Planning

 Community Planning Partnerships (CPPs) bring different public bodies and other local agencies together to plan services better.
 The Act makes Community Planning Partnerships (CPPs) a legal requirement and requires them to involve community organisations at all stages of community planning.
-Tackling inequalities will be a specific focus, and CPPs will have to produce "locality plans" at a more local level for areas experiencing particular disadvantage.
+Tackling inequalities will be a specific focus and, in addition to area-wide Local Outcome Improvement Plans, CPPs will have to produce "locality plans" at a more local level for areas experiencing particular disadvantage.

 Part 3: Participation requests